 Ever wondered why do people tame dogs and not donkeys?
 Dogs are social animals, and that is the main reason why they are tamed around the globe.

-They have needs similar to most of the human needs.
+They have needs similar to most human needs.
 Praise and appreciation are some of these crucial needs.

-Dogs look out at humans as their parents and mentors.
+Dogs think of humans as their parents and mentors.
 Once you let them into your house and life, they care for what you think of them.
 Studies over dogs’ behaviors suggest that if they were offered food and praise, they tend to choose praise.

 Dogs impart love generously, and just like most of the creatures, they direly lookout for it to be reciprocated.